While the town’s leaders in the region are getting the band back together, the set list is going to have a different tune in 2013.

 But the leaders didn’t think one disagreement should end all discussions, and have decided to seek alternate ways of working together.

-The Thursday meeting won’t have any school board members or Christine Meyers-Gorski, former chairperson of the advisory group, and will have one new participant–Rick Merkt, who was chosen as mayor of Mendham Township in 2013, replacing Sam Tolley.
+The Thursday meeting won’t have any school board members or Christine Meyers-Gorski, former chairperson of the advisory group, and

 At Mendham Township’s recent committee meeting, Merkt said, “I plan to continue the work Sam Tolley began in meeting with our neighboring mayors and I look forward to seeing what kinds of opportunities there are for shared service," Merkt said.
 "I received a list from (Administrator) Steve Mountain the other day and I was surprised how much we already share."